Penicillin G Potassium

 |Neisseria gonorrhoeae (49226)||0.25 - 1*||26 - 34|

-1. Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria That Grow Aerobically; Approved Standard - 7th ed., CLSI document M7-A7.
+1. Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria That Grow Aerobically; Approved Standard – Ninth Edition, CLSI document M07-A9.
 Clinical and Laboratory Standards Institute.
 Wayne, PA.
-January, 2006.
+January, 2012.

-2. Performance Standards for Antimicrobial Susceptibility Testing; 18th Informational Supplement, CLSI document M100-S18.
+2. Performance Standards for Antimicrobial Susceptibility Testing; Twenty-Second Informational Supplement, CLSI document M100-S22.
 Clinical and Laboratory Standards Institute.
 Wayne, PA.
-January, 2008.
+January, 2012.

-3. Performance Standards for Antimicrobial Disk Susceptibility Tests; Approved Standard - 9th ed., CLSI document M2-A9.
+3. Performance Standards for Antimicrobial Disk Susceptibility Tests; Approved Standard – Eleventh Edition, CLSI document M02-A11.
 Clinical and Laboratory Standards Institute.
 Wayne, PA.
-January, 2006.
+January, 2012.

-4. Methods for Dilution and Disk Susceptibility Testing of Infrequently Isolated or Fastidious Bacteria; Approved Guideline, CLSI document M45-A. Clinical and Laboratory Standards Institute.
+4. Methods for Antimicrobial Dilution and Disk Susceptibility Testing of Infrequently Isolated or Fastidious Bacteria; Approved Guideline-Second Edition, CLSI document M45-A2.
+Clinical and Laboratory Standards Institute.
 Wayne, PA.
-May, 2006.
+August, 2010.

 This monograph has been modified to include the generic and brand name in many instances.